sen-tou/stvbyr-tech/content/blog/some-advise-for-clean-code-to-become-a-great-developer.md

 A todo app is actually a very good start because you get to practice different concepts such as
 * create, read, update and delete todos.
 * listing todos (collections/arrays), bulk remove checked todos (collections/arrays again)
+* manipulation of different objects/types

-After you did this try to enhance your todo app or better: Come up with your own project.
+After you did this try to enhance your todo app or better: Come up with your own ideas.

 Do you have a problem that you can automate?
 Or a problem that you need to solve?
 Look around you.
 Look at friends and family.
 How could software help them?

-* Come up with your own project idea and implement what you saw in the tutorial.
-Try to explore more than what you just saw.
-* Write tutorials for others so that you can consolidate your knowledge.
+If you can't come up with anything just use quick google search "[technology] project ideas".
+There are a lot of lists with bigger and smaller projects that you can do.
+Some of them include images with the end results so that you have a reference you can use to implement the project.

+Last but not least write tutorials for yourself!
+You don't have to publish them.
+Just write little instructions with examples.
+Explain what you just learned in your own words.
+Put in examples or side by side comparisons that act as reference.

+This technique uses the same principles that you learned in school.
+If you write something in your own words and explain it to yourself the concepts will sink in faster.

 ## Write Code For Other Humans